engineyard/ey-docs/pages/deploy-node.md

     The application server stack and runtime are set automatically to Nginx and Node.js.

 4. Create a custom cluster.
-    Make sure to choose Large for your Application Instances.
+    Set the Server Size to Large for the application instances.
-    The application instance must be large because (for Alpha test period) Node.js is restricted to 64-bit instances.
+    The application servers must be large because (for Alpha test period) Node.js is restricted to 64-bit instances.

 5. Deploy your application.